linnarsson-lab/ROBOFISH/Instalation.md

 Continue with the next part.

 ### Configuring alarm volumes.
 Scroll down in the info file untill you found the Alert_volumes table.
 This table contains volumes below or above which the system will warn the user.
 For instance if the waste container is full, meaning it is above the given alter volume, it will send a message to the user.
 Or if one of the buffers is running low it will send an alarm.
 Additionally it checks if there is enough disk space.
 For now, just add a volume for the connected buffers at 10% of the containers volume.
 Or at 90% of the waste container volume.
-Later you can fine tune these numbers.
+Later you can fine-tune these numbers depending on your protocol.

 ### Configuring connected machines.
 In the machines table add a `1` for machines that are connected or a `0` for machines that are not connected.